Jaskaransingh19/Projects/Blog Website/README.md

 # Travel Blog
-A web-based application that provides customers to upload their travel experince.
+A web-based application that provides customers to post their travel experiences.

 ## Our Goal:
 We have created this project to provide customers a travel blog that allows other customers to share their travel experience at the location.